adarsharegmi/adarsharegmi/README.md

 # Hey Buddy ,

-My name is Adarsha regmi.
-I have motive to change my world by upgrading we living beings with tech and greenaries
+My name is Adarsha regmi. assume other things by yourself

 <!-- Actual text -->